 This second interview with Scott Boldt, President and CFO of CrossFields, Inc. is designed to answer the questions we hear from many chiropractors when planning the budget for the build out of their office space.
 For more answers, read our first blog in this series.

 How much does it cost to get a floor plan made?

 The first phase of designing a space is called Schematic Design.
-The cost can be free to the potential lessee as a lost leader cost to the lessor, or up to $5000 for extensive interviewing and option consideration process to get to the final, most ideal plan for a larger, free-standing building.
+The cost can be free to the potential lessee as a lost leader cost to the lessor.
+It can also cost up to $5000 for extensive interviewing and option consideration process.
+The more the cost, the closer you can get to a final, most ideal plan for a larger, free-standing building.